jrenaud90/TidalPy/Documentation/structures_x/config/toml_schema.md

 effective_temperature_k = 5772.0
 ```

-## Building a World for a PREM-like Data File
+## Building a World From a Radial Profile

-Instead of writing layer tables by hand, a world can be built from a PREM-like radial data file by giving a top-level `data_file` key.
-The layers are then auto-detected from the data.
+Instead of writing layer tables by hand, a world can describe its interior with a PREM-like radial profile.
+This is useful if comparing to published data or if you use a more sophisticated EOS solver and want to feed those results into TidalPy for, _e.g._, Love number calculations.
+These files are defined via a top-level `data_file` key naming a delimited file.

 ```toml
 schema_version = "0.2.0"